bbauska/W3Cx-5of5/README.md

 etc. In a later section we will provide a set of examples that use some of the most useful APIs provided by your Web browser.

-Example of an HTML page that embeds an interactive OpenStreet Map (**you need to click the CodePen logo on top right to run this example.
-For security reasons it cannot be run inside this course page**).
+Example of an HTML page that embeds an interactive OpenStreet Map (<b>you need to click the CodePen logo on top right to run this example.
+For security reasons it cannot be run inside this course page</b>).

 ![](./images/image097.png){width="6.5in"
 height="2.0819444444444444in"}